 - 3.8.6.
-"Test end" means (Figure 5) that the vehicle has completed the trip and whichever occurs last from: - the final deactivation of the internal combustion engine; - the vehicle stops and the speed is lower than or equal to $1\ \text{km/h}$ for OVC-HEVs and NOVC-HEVS finishing the test with deactivated internal combustion engine.
+"Test end" means (Figure 5) that the vehicle has completed the trip and whichever occurs last from: - (a) The final deactivation of the internal combustion engine; - (b) The vehicle stops and the speed is lower than or equal to 1 km/h for OVC-HEVs and NOVC-HEVS finishing the test with deactivated internal combustion engine.